CadBrad/3DPrince/README.md

 2. Allow user upload/download of unique 3D Printer configuration files (.ini).
 Both unique printers and specific settings in existing printers.

-## Getting Running
+## Installing

 1. Download from the source.
 2. Create a ``virtualenv`` and install requirements requirements : <br> <br>``pip install -r requirements.txt``<br>
-<br> On Windows you must do the following command after the pip install.
+<br> On Windows you must ensure ``sqlite3`` is installed and on your path and do the following command after the pip install.
 <br>``easy_install Pillow``<br>

 ## Start the server